svne/JigMagga/README.md

 ```

 ####Uploading pages to the CDN####
-Currently html worker could upload resources to cdn's that has compatible with Amazon S3 API.
-All credentials could be specified in the
+Currently html worker can upload resources to CDN's that are compatible with the Amazon S3 API.
+All credentials can be specified in the
 main file inside knox namespace.

->Note: If you do not want to upload file you have to specify -w flag that means that your goal is to save generated files to disk.
+>Note: If you do not want to upload the file(s), you have to specify -w flag which means that your goal is to save the generated files to disk.

-Bucket name could be set by setting the S3_BUCKET key.
-In this case all files your project will be uploaded to this bucket.
-If you want to have a one bucket per domain you have to set S3_BUCKET to false (or just delete this key)
+Bucket name can be set by setting the S3_BUCKET key.
+In this case all files of your project will be uploaded to this bucket.
+If you want to have one bucket per each domain, you have to set the S3_BUCKET key to false (or just delete this key),
-and specify your buckets in the buckets filed for live and stage environment.
-For instance if in your project you have to domains `foo.com` and `m.foo.com` your buckets config could be like this:
+and specify your buckets for the live and stage environments.
+For instance if in your project you have two domains `foo.com` and `m.foo.com`, your buckets config could be like this:
    "buckets": {
        "live": {
            "foo.com": "www.live-bucket.com",